 - The skills obtained from working complement academic performance and communicate to future employers the ability to succeed in a professional setting.

-- You can gain additional financial resources and reduce the necessity for student loans.
+- You can earn money to pay for expenses and reduce the necessity for student loans.

-- It’s a way to establish a work record for your resume.
+- It’s a way to get work experience that you can add to your resume.
 Almost any job can enhance fundamental skills such as communication, time management, customer service, etc.

 - Having your own source of earned income can provide you with a heightened sense of independence.